XanClic/butterfly/README.md

       things when some undo file cannot be read, we should just overwrite it (or maybe tell the user where it is and create a new one, so if they want to debug the issue...)
+- [ ] Also, allow the user to discard specific undo history (e.g. “everything more than 1000 steps ago”)
 - [ ] Make some things configurable (themes, scroll length, etc.)
 - [ ] Proper terminfo support (for arbitrary escape sequences at least)
+- [ ] Compress prehistoric undo history to save space